Public Service Commission (Nepal)

 The Public Service Commission (लोक सेवा आयोग) of Nepal was established on 15 June 1951.
-It is the main constitutional body involved in selecting meritorious candidates required by Government of Nepal for Civil Service Vacancy.
-It is regarded as one of the most credible modes of recruitment by Nepalese.
+It is the main constitutional body involved in selecting meritorious candidates required by Government of Nepal for Civil Service vacancy.
+It is regarded as one of the most credible modes of recruitment by Nepalis.
 The Constitution of Nepal has regarded the commission as an independent constitutional body.

-Organization Setup
+Organization setup

 The Public Service Commission is overseen by the Office of the Prime Minister and Council of Ministers.

-As per Part 23 of the Constitution of Nepal (2072), the PSC consists of an acting Chairman and several further members.
-These are selected by the President of Nepal on the recommendation of the constitutional council.
-50% of the members of this are appointed from the civil servants who have served for 20 or more than so in the field of the government sector.
+As per Part 23 of the Constitution of Nepal (2072), the commission consists of a chairman and four members.
+The members are selected by the President of Nepal on the recommendation of the constitutional council.